samh4cks/samh4cks.github.io/_posts/2022-12-01-lame-hackthebox.md

 ![](/assets/images/writeups/Lame-HTB/banner.png)

-This writeup is based on Lame on Hack the box.

 ## TL:DR

 This writeup is based on [__Lame__](https://app.hackthebox.com/machines/Lame) on Hack the box.
 It was a Linux box.
 It starts with two